 (a) descriptions of the agency’s functions;

-(b) descriptions of any verification, inspection, and compliance activities of the regulatory agency; and
+(b) descriptions of any verification, inspection, or compliance activities of the regulatory agency; and

 [AU/NZ propose; US oppose: (c) information concerning any procedures available to request review of regulatory decisions.]

 Each Party shall encourage its regulatory agencies to, without undue delay, publish via a digital medium any material changes to this information.]